samsquire/local-development/README.md

 mkdir /mnt/sharedName
 sudo mount -t vboxsf sharedName /mnt/sharedName
 ```
-10. Update `ssh_config` in this directory for the path to your key.
+12. Update `ssh_config` in this directory for the path to your **private key**.
+14. Run `./autocommit` from Windows git bash
-11. Run `./setup`
+15. Run `./setup`
-12. Now change App.js or index.html and the page will automatically be deployed.
+16. Now change App.js or index.html and the page will automatically be deployed.